peteanderson80/Matterport3DSimulator/README.md

 ### Actions

-At each viewpoint location, the agent can pan and tilt the camera.
+At each viewpoint location, the agent can pan and elevate the camera.
 The agent can also choose to move between viewpoints.
 The precise details of the agent's observations and actions are configurable.

 ## Installation/Building instructions